flightphp/core/README.md

     Hello BOB!
 Have a nice day!

+### Framework Methods

+You can apply filters to any of these existing framework methods:

+    start
+    stop
+    route
+    halt
+    error
+    notFound
+    redirect
+    render
+    etag
+    lastModified

-Note that core framework methods like `map` and `register` cannot be filtered because they are called directly and not invoked dynamically.
+Core framework methods like `map` and `register` cannot be filtered because they are called directly and not invoked dynamically.